sendgrid/docs/source/Classroom/Track/Unsubscribes/list_unsubscribe.md

 How does the List-Unsubscribe header work?
 {% endanchor %}

-The List-Unsubscribe header provides two methods of unsubscribing users: an _email_ unsubscribe, and a _web_ unsubscribe.
+The List-Unsubscribe header provides 2 methods of unsubscribing users: an _email_ unsubscribe, and a _web_ unsubscribe.
 One, or both, of these methods may be used.

 {% anchor h3 %}
 Email Unsubscribe: mailto